Dancorp/GhettoLed/README.md

 - Most templates have been created for a linear system.
 If some have a correct visual rendering, others would need to be adapted to the round shape. (-fire- for exemple)
 Anyone can propose modified or original templates.
 - Regarding electronics, I need tips on filtering to remove power supply and LED noise.
+- Looking for a way to turn off light when a silence is detected during a predefined time. (a kind of autostop)

 ## Resources
 - Some pics for the JVC M70 integration : https://photos.app.goo.gl/I8EfIdO2DLxacI033